Shop Samsung Smart Refrigerators & Fridge Efficient Choices

 Possible Causes:

-• Bad Thermostat Issues: If there is something wrong with the thermostat, it may not be keeping the temperature at its proper setting.
+• Destructive Thermostat Issues: If there is something wrong with the thermostat, it may not be keeping the temperature at its proper setting.

-• Clogged Vents: Blocking of air flow by the items kept too closer to air vents results in temperature imbalances.
+• Clogged Vents: Blocking air flow by the items kept too close to air vents results in temperature imbalances.

 • Filthy Condenser Coils: Dusty and debris-laden condenser coils also act as a culprit for cooling inefficiency.